Conference Time: 22/Mar/2017 10:13am National Standard Time (Taiwan)

 The study focuses on the implementation of rehabilitative programs for refugees and asylum seekers using participatory methods and approaches.The paper assesses the impact of accommodating refugees and asylum seekers in the country in terms of gaining experience in designing government programs.
 While the Philippines has proven its willingness to accept these communities and to serve as temporary shelter, the state lacks policies covering rehabilitative programs for refugees and asylum seekers; thus, while addressing the restoration of cultural normalcy of these communities, through the participation of young refugees, the country is gaining experience in participatory approaches that could benefit welfare services in general.

-Welfare Promotion as Co-benefit of Climate Mitigation Programs in the Philippines
+Environmental Authoritarianism and Welfare Promotion – Environmental Programs in the Philippines

 Dr. Ariel Macaspac Hernandez